Svetogorsk: History

-The territory was ceded by Finland to the Soviet Union by the Moscow Peace Treaty as a result of the Winter War.
-After the Winter War, the Finns and the Soviets disagreed on the interpretation of the peace treaty regarding Enso.
+After the Winter War between Finland and the Soviet Union, the Finns and the Soviets disagreed on the interpretation of the peace treaty regarding Enso.
 The former Minister for Foreign Affairs of Finland Väinö Tanner wrote in his memoirs: "Already now a dispute about the district of Enso developed.
 According to the map attached to the peace treaty Enso was clearly intended to belong to Finland but the Russians claimed that it should belong to them.
 Later the map was redrawn according to the interests of the Russians so that the border bends at Enso."

 In March 1940, Enso became a part of Yaskinsky District with the administrative center in the work settlement of Yaski.
 It was a part of the Karelian Autonomous Soviet Socialist Republic, after March 31, 1940 of the Karelo-Finnish Soviet Socialist Republic.